Booking Free Dining at Walt Disney World

 This page is primarily about the Free Dining offer, but the same basic advice can be used for any tough booking at Walt Disney World.
 If you want to get the Stay, Play and Dine offer (usually offered in the early Spring), or want to book the Beach Club during the Epcot International Food & Wine Festival, you can use the same basic strategies.

 Free Dining is a package discount at Walt Disney World that has been offered every year since 2005.
 The exact details vary from year to year, but the basic offer is typically as follows:

 - Book a room and tickets, and get one of the Disney World dining plans, FREE

 - The specific plan varies with the type of room booked.
 With a Value resort booking you typically get a Quick-Service Dining Plan, and with a Deluxe resort booking, you typically get a standard Dining Plan.
-A Moderate resort booking has sometimes included a Quick Service Dining Plan and sometimes a standard Dining Plan (for 2019 it includes Quick Service).
+A Moderate resort booking has sometimes included a Quick Service Dining Plan and sometimes a standard Dining Plan.

 - You get the FREE dining plan for the whole trip as long as you check in on a valid date, even if the booking extends past the valid date range.

 - For a family of four staying at a Value resort, this is often a fantastic deal.
 For two or three people staying at a Deluxe resort, this may or may not come out ahead of other kinds of discounts (like a percentage discount on the hotel room, which commonly is offered at roughly the same time).
 Really, it’s important not to get too hung up on the “free food” aspect and just see it as an overall discount on a vacation package.
 There may be a better deal for your family out there, especially if you’re not big fans of the dining plans.

 Free Dining: World’s Toughest Offer to Book?